sinclairzx81/hammer/readme.md

 ## Start

-Hammer supports running watch, save and restart workflows for NodeJS processes using the `--start` option with a path to a javascript script to run on save.
-The path is relative to the `--dist` directory.
-The following watches a small nodejs server.
+Hammer provides support running monitored NodeJS processes that restart on save.
+Use the `--start` option with a path to a javascript script to enable.
+The script path is relative to the `--dist` directory.
+The following will build and watch a small nodejs server.

 ```typescript
 import * as http from 'http'